otrv4/otrv4/otrv4.md

 If `authstate` is NOT `AUTHSTATE_AWAITING_DRE_AUTH`:

 * Ignore the message.
 This may cause the sender to be in an invalid `msgstate` equals `MSGSTATE_ENCRYPTED`.
-This can be detected as soon as she tries to send a next data message as it would not be possible to decrypt it and an OTR error message will be replied.
+This can be detected as soon as the sender tries to send the next data message as it would not be possible to decrypt it.
+In this case, an OTR error message will be sent to the sender.

 Otherwise:

-* Verify that the profile signature is valid.
+* Verify that the user profile signature is valid.
-* Verify that the profile is not expired.
+* Verify that the user profile has not expired.
 * If the auth `sigma` is valid, decrypt the DRE message and verify:
   * that the point `X` received is on curve 448.
-  * that the DH public key `A` is from the correct group.
+  * that the DH public key `A` received is from the correct group.

 If everything verifies: